Julia Smith (producer): EastEnders

-Together they came up with the idea of a serial set in the East End of London in a Victorian Square.
+Together, they came up with the idea of a serial set in the East End of London in a Victorian square.
 When casting for the show, Smith had the guideline 'Only genuine Eastenders need apply'; it was this that gave her the idea for the name of the show, which would be called EastEnders after other names were rejected.
-Originally the show was to be called Eastenders, but Jonathan Powell, then Head of Drama at the BBC who had commissioned the show, made the tentative suggestion that the second "e" didn't look good on paper, and said that perhaps it should be capitalized.
+Originally, the show was to be called Eastenders, but Jonathan Powell, then Head of Drama at the BBC who had commissioned the show, made the tentative suggestion that the second "e" didn't look good on paper, and said that perhaps it should be capitalized.
 It was, for which Smith later said "...we were eternally grateful to him!"

 Traditionally, the end music to EastEnders begins with dramatic drums, but occasionally, especially when a character departs, a piano introduction is used.
-This is called Julia's Theme, after Julia Smith.
+This is called "Julia's Theme", after Smith.

 Her final contribution to EastEnders, along with that of fellow creator Tony Holland, came in early 1989, amid a dispute with BBC bosses as to whether the character of Den Watts (played by Leslie Grantham) could ever return to the show after being shot and supposedly killed.
 The character would ultimately return to the series, having apparently survived the shooting, but Smith would not live to see this happen.

 Eldorado

 After the success of EastEnders, Smith and Holland collaborated again on the ill-fated BBC soap opera Eldorado.
-Holland created the series — based on an original idea by Verity Lambert—and Smith was producer.
-Eldorado was produced by Lambert through her own company Cinema Verity Productions.
-The BBC obviously hoped that, after EastEnders, Smith and Holland could make drama gold again; however, the series was cancelled by the new controller of BBC1, Alan Yentob.
-Smith was blamed for the programme's shortcomings and was fired, which left her bitter towards the BBC, who she believed had not given Eldorado a chance to establish itself.
-Corinne Hollingworth took over as series producer after Smith left the show, but the series was ended after only one year.
+Holland created the series, based on an original idea by Verity Lambert, and Smith was producer.
+Eldorado was produced by Lambert through her own company, Cinema Verity Productions.
+The BBC had hoped that, after EastEnders, Smith and Holland could make drama gold again; however, the series was cancelled by the new controller of BBC1, Alan Yentob.
+Smith was blamed for the programme's shortcomings and fired, which left her bitter towards the BBC, who she believed had not given Eldorado a chance to establish itself.

+Corinne Hollingworth took over as series producer after Smith left the show, but the series was ended after only a year.
+Following the demise of Eldorado, Smith effectively retired from television work, but remained active on the lecture circuit, giving talks on TV drama production.

+Personal life

+On 2 April 1962, Smith married David Maxwell Geary, a radio announcer.
+However, the couple divorced in 1966.
+Smith owned the poodle dog who appeared in EastEnders as Roly.

 Death

-Following the demise of Eldorado, Smith effectively retired from television work but remained active on the lecture circuit, giving talks on TV drama production.
-She died of cancer in Chelsea, London, in 1997.
+Smith died of cancer at the Royal Marsden Hospital in Chelsea, London, on 19 June 1997, aged 70.
 Several stalwart cast members of EastEnders, including Wendy Richard, attended her funeral.
+Smith was cremated at Mortlake Crematorium on 30 June that year.